-There are two or three ways to go about creating your feed and it's likely you'll need to enlist a web geek to help you.
+There are two or three ways to go about creating your feed - and it's likely you may need to enlist a web techie to help you.

-If you're brave enough to use modx, then for those using Revo there's a helpful blog post here which shows how to configure your instance.
-If you're on Evo then a check in the modx forums will provide the answer.
+If you use modx, then for those using Revo there's a helpful blog post here which shows how to configure your instance.
+If you're on Revo then a check in the modx forums will provide the answer.

 - Locate your station from the list and click on it

 - Click on the Audio tab and scroll to Clips, catch-up and On-Demand

 - Enter the URL of your feed in the field shown - check it first in a browser to ensure it loads.

 - Scroll down and click Save

 We'll then check your feed and it won't be long before your clips start appearing in Radioplayer search.

 When a listener finds one of your clips in Search and listens to it, by default we will load the clip in your standard Radioplayer console.

 We've extended the RSS specification to allow for a element.
 On a per clip basis, this element allows you to state the URL of the console which you want it to play in.
 This needs to be a full URL where a console can be found.